Family Medicine Residency

 “I chose to come to BMC because I wanted to practice urban under-served medicine, and at BMC you actually have the resources to practice medicine the way that it should be practiced (and the way you want to practice).
 Everyone is aware of the social determinants of health, and there are people and resources helping to make sure that those get addressed right alongside the medicine.” -Elizabeth Doran PGY-1

 BMC is a founding partner of Boston HealthNet, a network of 15 community health centers through Boston serving more than a quarter million people annually.
-Family medicine residents have the privilege of delivering primary care at one of three state-of-the-art Patient Centered Medical Homes: Codman Square Health Center, East Boston Neighborhood Health center, and South Boston Community Health Center.
+Family medicine residents have the privilege of delivering primary care at one of four state-of-the-art Patient Centered Medical Homes: Codman Square Health Center, East Boston Neighborhood Health center, South Boston Community Health Center, and Greater Roslindale Medical and Dental Center.
 While each health center is uniquely reflective of the community where it is located, they all feature a breadth of on-site resources such as behavioral health and psychiatry, radiology, vision and dental services, sub-specialty care, and wellness programs, in order to provide a comprehensive, patient-centered primary care that empowers individuals to lead healthy lives.

 - Codman Square Health Center